 Getting a rich result depends on a lot of things.
 For one, you need to know where they appear in your niche.
 Find out who has them now for your specific keyphrases and see if you can beat them, if that makes sense.
 To do that, you need to target your content at the correct audience using their language.
 Your content has to be well-written and of high quality.
 Also, in many cases, search engines like Google need additional insights to be sure they can award you a rich result.
 These insights come from structured data in the form of Schema.

-You can learn more about structured data and how to implement this on your own site in our free Structured data for beginners course.
+To get started adding structured data to your site, do the Yoast SEO Configuration workout.
+The workout will help you to easily select the right type of Schema settings for your content, so we can automatically output the right structured data for you.
+You can learn about doing more with structured data and how to implement this on your own site in our free Structured data for beginners course.
 Or go into even more detail and learn more about how to get your own rich results in our Understanding structured data training course.

 The big rich result examples FAQ